 If you read a lot of my content, you’ll know that I almost always recommend a backup VPN.
 For me, that’s NordVPN, in part because it truly is a quality VPN.

 They also just so happen to utilize dynamic links to avoid censorship in China.
-Give it a try with this link:
+Give it a try:

-Finally, if the first two don’t work, one final option to try would be this link from VyprVPN, another excellent VPN option for China.
+Finally, if the first two don’t work, one final option to try would be this link from VyprVPN, another excellent China VPN.

-VyprVPN has a long history of business here in China, so they know what it takes to stay available for those the China market.
+VyprVPN has a long history of business here in China, so they know what it takes to stay unblocked.